MetPX/sarracenia/doc/Admin.rst

 Debian-Derived
 ~~~~~~~~~~~~~~

-The package can be downloaded and installed.
+The package can be downloaded from metpx.sf.net and installed.

    dpkg -i metpx-sarracenia-0.1.1.all.dpkg

 PIP